News & Announcements

 Special Education Mediation can assist parents and school staff when they are in negotiations.
 A mediator can convene and conduct a meeting to clarify issues, focus on the needs of a child, and explore and evaluate possible solutions in a confidential setting.

 Facilitated IEPs use a facilitator to assist with communication in developing an IEP.

 Complaints are generally expressions of some disagreement with a procedure or a process regarding special education programs, procedures or services.

-Due Process uses an informal administrative hearing process before a hearing officer to resolve disagreements over such issues as related to a child's eligibility for special education and related services, evaluation of a child with a disability, appropriateness of a child's services and/or placement, or any other matter under free, appropriate public education, including disciplinary matters.
+Due Process uses an administrative hearing process before a hearing officer to resolve disagreements over such issues as related to a child's eligibility for special education and related services, evaluation of a child with a disability, appropriateness of a child's services and/or placement, or any other matter under free, appropriate public education, including disciplinary matters.

 - Parents’ Guide to Special Education Dispute Resolution (PDF)

 - Troubleshooting Parents' Special Education Concerns Within A Local School Division – (This document is under revision)

 - Legal Advocacy Groups and Resources for Special Education-This is a Word document.

 - Local Special Education Annual Plan Requirements & Resources